What’s really going on at haunted sites?

 Search for “historical reenactments” or “living history events” in your area, and learn about local reenactment groups.
 (In the US, here’s a useful list: Top 29 Historical Reenactment Societies.
 Worldwide, Wikipedia has a short list, plus links.)

-The most important thing is to find someone with a background in history… someone who brings authenticity to the role.
 If it’s just a bad parody, that’s likely to disappoint everyone.

 After all, ghost hunters know that theaters are among the most reliably haunted locations, anywhere in the world.